On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

 \subsection{Self-bumps on $\partial \PH_d$}

-It is expected that the boundary of $\PH_d$ has quite complicated topology for $d\geq 3$ \cite{Milnor14}.
+It is expected that the boundary of $\PH_d$ is quite complicated for $d\geq 3$ \cite{Milnor14}.
 We construct polynomials $\hat P \in \partial \PH_d$ with different accesses from the main Hyperbolic component $\PH_d$ (see Figure \ref{fig:SB}).
 Thus, {\em self bumps} occur on $\partial \PH_d$.
 More precisely, we prove \begin{theorem} For any degree $d\geq 4$, there exists a geometrically finite polynomial $\hat P \in \partial \PH_d$ such that for any sufficiently small neighborhood $U$ of $\hat P$, the intersection $U\cap \PH_d$ is disconnected. \end{theorem}

-As an immediate corollary (Cf. Theorem A.1 in \cite{McM98}), we have \begin{cor} The closure $\overline{\PH_d}$ is not a topological manifold with boundary for $d\geq 4$. \end{cor} \begin{proof} By the characterizations of $J$-stable rational maps (see Theorem 4.2 in \cite{McM94}), $\interior \overline{\PH_d} = \PH_d$.
+As an immediate corollary (cf. \cite[Theorem A.1]{McM98}), we have \begin{cor} The closure $\overline{\PH_d}$ is not a topological manifold with boundary for $d\geq 4$. \end{cor} \begin{proof} By the characterizations of $J$-stable rational maps (see \cite[Theorem 4.2]{McM94}), $\interior \overline{\PH_d} = \PH_d$.
 If $\overline{\PH_d}$ were a topological manifold with boundary, then there would be a small neighborhood $U$ of $\hat P$ meeting the manifold's interior in a connected set, contrary to Theorem \ref{thm:sb}.
 Thus $\overline{\PH_d}$ is not a topological manifold with boundary. \end{proof}